Safety and security at Jersey Harbours

 Ports Infringement Penalty Strike System (PIPSS)

-PIPSS has been introduced to ensure a method of addressing safety and security infringements, relating to the standard operating procedures for the Elizabeth Harbour and the New North Quay Restricted areas and any infringements to the Health and Safety at Work (Jersey) Law 1989.
-Ports of Jersey is committed to keeping the Port of St Helier Open, Safe and Secure.
+We are committed to keeping the Port of St Helier open, safe and secure.
+PIPSS was introduced to ensure a method of addressing safety and security infringements, relating to the standard operating procedures for the Elizabeth Harbour and the New North Quay restricted areas and any infringements to the Health and Safety at Work (Jersey) Law 1989.

 - detect security threats and implement security measures